 If you are not already enrolled as a student at UiO, please see our information about admission requirements and procedures.

 The course assumes a good proficiency in written and oral English.
 The students should have taken at least 10 ECTS in English literature/culture.

 10 credits overlap with ENG4366 – Fiction and Film

-- Attendance is obligatory at least 9 out of 12 seminars.
+- Attendance at least 9 out of 12 seminars.
 Additional absences must be justified by documentation.
 Read more about rules concerning valid excuses and how to apply for approved absence or postponements here.
 Please note that absence exceeding 50 % of all seminars may not be approved, regardless of any excuses.